Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ### Food

 When an item has a food component, it becomes edible to the player.
-Must have the `minecraft:use_modifiers` component in order to function properly.
+Must have the [`minecraft:use_modifiers`](#use-modifiers) component in order to function properly.

-Will implicitly play the eating animation in third person.
-First person requires `minecraft:use_animation`.
+To display an eating/drinking animation, also apply the [`minecraft:use_animation`](#use-animation) component to the item.

 Type: Object